 These plugins can enable you to add things like security features, social media linking, picture galleries, web forms, e-commerce, font management and more.
 You can browse many of these free plugins via the Plugin Directory or search for one within the WordPress admin panel.

-Most web hosts also offer a one-click install which is a big bonus.
+Most website hosts also offer a one-click install which is a big bonus.
 If not then you’ll be required to upload WordPress plus create a MySQL database separately.

 If you feel WordPress isn’t right for you then there are a few other DIY website providers out there.
-One of the most commonly used is SquareSpace and they offer the full hosting and domain package plus have plenty of templates for you to choose from.
+One of the most commonly used is Squarespace and they offer the full hosting and domain package plus plenty of templates for you to choose from.